TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Form/Uploads.rst

 f:form.uploads
 ==============

 This ViewHelper allows you to add an HTML file upload field to an HTML form, which allows the website user to upload a file to the web server.

 Properties
 ----------

-.. include:: ../../UniversalTagAttributes.txt
+All the :ref:`universal tag attributes <UniversalTagAttributes>`

-.. include:: ../../UniversalFormFieldAttributes.txt
+All the :ref:`universal form field attributes <UniversalFormFieldAttributes>`

 Examples
 --------